studyingChristianity/symbols/endorphins.md

+> [!NOTE]
+> * I call the Opioid receptors "the endorphins receptors."<br/>
+> * Naturally-produced endorphins (by breathing, eating, having sex, laughing, and exercising) bind to the endorphins receptors.
+Opioid also bind to the endorphins receptors.
+When it does, our body makes us not want the naturally-produced endorphins.
+In other words, <ins>Opioid makes us not want to breath, eat, have sex, laugh, nor exercise</ins>.

 # How opioids work

 * Opioids (like morphine, oxycodone, heroin, or fentanyl) bind to **opioid receptors in the brain, spinal cord, and other areas of the body**.